Makhor/PCOCustomPaletteRepo/README.md

 It is meant to be a place where members of the Friend & Fairy community can host their own custom palettes for others to use.

 ## How do I use these palettes in my game?
-Check out the README.md present inside the Characters folder.
+Read the README.md on your PCO directory, and check out the README.md present inside the Characters folder for some extra info.

 ## How can I submit palettes?